 Which Auto Insurance Companies Offer the Best Rates?

-Last updated in April 2016
+Last updated April 2020

-We collected these rates from the Massachusetts Office of Consumer Affairs & Business Regulation’s excellent auto insurance premium comparisons website.
-You can access the state’s comparisons, which include sample premiums for several more coverage amounts and locations than we report on, by visiting www.mass.gov/ocabr/insurance.
-Rates used in our comparisons were those reported on the state’s website in March 2016.
+Use our auto insurance comparison tool to see how the companies stack up for price for drivers like you.
+We collected these rates from the Massachusetts Office of Consumer Affairs and Business Regulation’s excellent auto insurance premium comparisons website.
+You can access the state’s comparisons, which include sample premiums for several more coverage amounts and locations than we report on, by visiting mass.gov/orgs/division-of-insurance.
+Rates used in our comparisons were those reported on the state’s website in March 2020.

 You can shop by using companies’ websites (most provide online rate quotes) or by calling the companies directly.
 Some companies sell only through agents.

 Before shopping, make a list of the coverages you plan to purchase.
-Our article "How Much Auto Insurance Coverage Do You Need" provides advice on which coverages to buy, how much to buy, and what to skip.
+Our article "How Much Auto Insurance Coverage Do You Need?" provides advice on which coverages to buy, how much to buy, and what to skip.